juriad/advent2022/README.md

 - Jelly - not standalone language
 - Miranda - fails to build
 - Noop - you can't code anything interesting in Noop yet
+- Cilk - just a library for C++ which adds parallelism